 Under prior and current law, distributions from a Sec.
 529 plan were exempt from federal income tax and sometimes from state income tax as long as they were used to pay for qualifying higher education costs at an eligible institution.
 This includes tuition, room and board, books and even computers.

 In a nutshell, these accounts allow you to take federal-income-tax-free distributions to cover qualified education expenses incurred by the account beneficiary.
 There are no income limits on the tax-free distribution privilege.
 Even billionaires can qualify.
-But it is important to keep in mind that there other options as well, people can take courses online and still get educated, just ask yourself this question: Is skillshare worth the money? and pay online classes after you make your decision
+But it is important to keep in mind that there other options, as well.

 Under the TCJA, the tax-free distribution privilege has been expanded to cover withdrawals of up to $10,000 per year to cover tuition at a public, private or religious elementary or secondary school.
 This change goes into effect in 2018 and it’s permanent.